Pandyan art and architecture: Kalugumalai Temple complex (768–800 CE)

+Kunnakudi temple

+Kunnakudi Shanmughanathar temple(also called Kundrakudi Temple or Kunnakudi Murugan Temple) in Kundrakudi, a village in the outskirts of Karaikudi in Sivaganga district in the South Indian state of Tamil Nadu, is dedicated to the Shaivate god Murugan.
+Constructed in the Pandyan art and architecture, the temple is located in the Tirupattur – Karaikudi Road, around 14 km from Karaikudi.
+There are three caves located on the western side of the lower rock, that has rock-cut shrines from the Pandyan Empire from the 8th century.
+The caves have the earliest sculptural representation of Dvarapalas, the guardian deities, for any South Indian temple.The temple has a five-tiered gateway tower, the gopuram in the hill, leading to a pillared hall and the sanctum.

 Vettuvan koil

 Vettuvan koil is a temple structure carved into the side of a rocky cliff that can be attributed to the Pandyas circa 8th century ACE.
 Although unfinished, the temple displays a rectangular front area with a square vimana bordered by realistic rock-cut sculptures of flowers and Jain figures.
 The carvings are separated into various levels that reflect the bas-relief art form significant to Pandyan communities.
 Vettuvan koil is Tamil for 'heaven of sculptures' and it was carved under rule of Pandyan King, Parantakan Nedunjadaiyan.
 It is bordered by pavement and has the shikhara (rising peak of the temple) coming out directly from the canopy.
 It is architecturally notable for its intricate shrine carved in the middle that has sculptures seated around the border.
 These sculptures are unique as they do not reflect the typical position of ancient south Indian and Pandyan figures.
 Usually, figures are sculpted in a front-on position, however the sculptures of Vettuvan koil are seated, unlike others throughout India.